 Guidelines for Documenting ADHD

-Jefferson Community College students, either incoming or enrolled, who believe they may be eligible to receive accommodation(s) based on a disability arising from a diagnosis of ADHD must submit written documentation to verify their eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).
+Jefferson Community College students, either incoming or enrolled, who believe they may be eligible to receive accommodation(s) based on a disability arising from a diagnosis of ADHD must submit written documentation to verify their eligibility under New York State Human Rights Law, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).

 The following guidelines are intended to help define the type of information needed to substantiate eligibility and to support reasonable requests for accommodation(s).
 According to researchers Glutting, Monaghan, and Adams, as based on the work of Barkley et al., “ADHD represents the manifestation of developmentally inappropriate levels of inattention, hyperactivity, and impulsivity.
 Symptoms must be present in multiple settings and typically appear before age 7.”

 According to the ADAAA, major life activities are:

 - Caring for oneself